arredondojullianjoseph/point-kinetics-solver/README.md

 Running the solver with the default parameters will generate a transient response plot and automatically save it to your directory as `step_response.png`.

 ![Step Reactivity Insertion Response](step_response.png)

+## References
+- J. R. Lamarsh, A. J. Baratta, *Introduction to Nuclear Engineering*, 3rd ed., Prentice-Hall, 2001.
+  - Table 3.5 — six-group delayed neutron data (decay constants and yield fractions) used in `point_kinetics.py`.
+  - Chapter 7, "The Time-Dependent Reactor" — derivation of the point kinetics equations, the inhour equation, and the prompt jump approximation used in the verification scripts.